emadehsan/ieighteen/README.md

 # ieighteen
-Speed up your Localization/i18n efforts by automating translation.
-The repo contains `ur/strings.txt`, the translated Urdu text as an example. *You might need to review the translated text.* The `translate.py` script translates the file from source-locale folder to target-locale folder.
+Speed up your Localization/i18n efforts by automating translation. *You might need to proofread the translated text.* The `translate.py` script translates the file from source-locale folder to target-locale folder.
 E.g.

 `en/strings.txt` --- gets translated to ---> `ur/strings.txt`